-Cost of capital: The minimum rate of return the firm must earn on its investments in order to satisfy the various categories of investors who have made investments in the form of shares, debentures, term loans, etc. A firm's cost of capital is the weighted arithmetic average of the post-tax cost of the various sources of finance used by it.
+Net Present Value, Internal Rate of Return, and Profitability Index in order to satisfy the various categories of investors who have made investments in the form of shares, debentures, term loans, etc. A firm's cost of capital is the weighted arithmetic average of the post-tax cost of the various sources of finance used by it.